bretcope/bret.codes/about/index.md

   <div class="section-text">
     <h2>Let's play some songs</h2>
     <p>
-      I keep guitars in my office, and other music-inclined Stackers (yeah, that's what we call people who work at Stack Exchange) come by and play occasionally.
+      I keep guitars in my office, and other music-inclined Stackers (yeah, that's what we call people who work at Stack Overflow) come by and play occasionally.
 One time I recorded some videos of me playing in my office and put them <a href="https://www.youtube.com/channel/UCP7uZX8WcqhM_KjAyX3v9Mw">on youtube</a>.
 Perhaps I'll do more of that in the future.
     </p>
     <p>
       Biggest thing I miss about living in New York is having a piano in my house, and being able to scream out songs at three in the morning.